yoonjk/VAD-VAR-Workshop/Maximo/APPLICATION-SUITE.md

    If this is your first-time logging into MAS, you may be prompted to view a quick application tour (how-to tutorial).
 Please dismiss any such tours for the purposes of this demo.

-## Maximo Monitor and Manage

-Maximo Monitor and Maximo Manage are ideal starting points for many clients as they begin their journey toward a new digital operating model.
-Monitor provides near-real-time monitoring capabilities for all enterprise assets.
-It is targeted to operations, and with it, clients can visualize incoming asset sensor readings on a single dashboard.
-They can also easily see and respond to alerts.
-Monitor helps to introduce artificial intelligence (AI) into operations to help recognize anomalies and eliminate false-positive alerts.
-Clients can react to those alerts directly from the dashboard by issuing service requests, or further investigate an asset’s maintenance history in Manage.
-Maximo Monitor and Manage together reduce unplanned downtime and increase productivity.
-The sensor data that flows into Monitor is also the basis of analysis in the other Maximo products, Health and Predict.

 ### Step 2: Review High Severity Alerts (Anomalies) in Monitor